ucrawler/nntplexer/README.md

 1 ngninja account allows you to split 50 connections between upto 50 accounts at the same time to access usenet with over 2 gbit/s speed, shorten the distance as much as possible between your account and the internal.
 A vm in the south east of USA will give you the best speeds possible.

 Just imagine the flow in your head, total latency between all hops == speed.
-Usenet -> internal -> client and client -> internal -> usenet is travelled every message ID.
+Usenet -> internal -> client and client -> internal -> Usenet is travelled every message ID.

 Wil you be able to reach https://www.fdcservers.net/configurator?fixedFilter=15&fixedFilterType=bandwidth_option ?